okikorg/adist/README.md

 Developed by [okik.ai](https://okik.ai).

+## Contributing

+Contributions are welcome!
+Feel free to submit issues and pull requests to help improve Adist.

+The repository is hosted at [github.com/okikorg/adist](https://github.com/okikorg/adist.git).

 > **⚠️ IMPORTANT**: This is an active development project.
 Breaking changes may occur between versions as we continue to improve the tool.
 Please check the changelog when updating.

 ## Features